5/3/1 Wendler: The Complete Program Guide

 A percentage-based strength program built on submaximal training, slow progression, and planned recovery.
 Here's how it works, why it works, and how to run it without the common mistakes.

-What is 5/3/1 Wendler?
+What Is 5/3/1 Wendler?

 The 4-Week Cycle